RhodiumGroup/docker_images/update.md

 Update Docker Images
 --------------------

-Modify the Dockerfiles in `gce/notebook` and `gce/worker` to suit your needs, possibly including new versions of libraries.
-Consider also adding new examples to the `gce/notebook/examples` directory.
+Modify the Dockerfiles in `/notebook` and `/worker` to suit your needs, possibly including new versions of libraries.

-We recommend that you first modify the worker docker image because you will need to include its new tag in the `gce/notebook/worker-template.yaml` file.
+We recommend that you first modify the worker docker image because you will need to include its new tag in the `/notebook/worker-template.yaml` file.

 ### Build worker image